brettchalupa/brettchalupa.github.io/_short_stories/latency.md

 After finishing work on any given day, Martin would work out.
 His exercise consisted of fifty push-ups, fifty sit-ups, and thirty minutes of light jogging on the treadmill in his living room.
 Dinner was next, followed by a shower.

 To end the day, Martin would watch his favorite webcam model’s 9 P.M. show.
-Her name, well username, was Bunny69\.
+Her name, well username, was Bunny\.
 Martin didn’t care much for animals, but he thought she was cute like a bunny and found the name fitting.

-He had been watching Bunny69’s webcam streams for over two years.
+He had been watching Bunny’s webcam streams for over two years.
 Martin budgeted $200 every month to donate to Bunny.
 He never second-guessed the charge on his credit card bill.

 Bunny streamed every day of the week except on Friday and Saturday.
 Martin would spend his Friday and Saturday nights reading and watching movies.
 “Time off is a good thing,” he told himself.